redhio/polaris/README.md

 ### Using the Embedded App SDK

-We provide React wrappers around Shopify’s Embedded App SDK (EASDK).
+We provide React wrappers around Redhio’s Embedded App SDK (EASDK).
 You don’t need to go through the initialization of the EASDK as described in the docs.
-Instead, [configure the connection to the Admin through the AppProvider component](https://github.com/Shopify/polaris/blob/master/documentation/Embedded%20apps.md).
+Instead, [configure the connection to the Admin through the AppProvider component](https://github.com/Redhio/polaris/blob/master/documentation/Embedded%20apps.md).

 ## Using the CSS components